intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

-\#4xx - On Building
+\#4xx - On Building/Making Things
 ====
-\#401 - A Minimal Viable Product (MVP) - released into production - with user feedback - is worth more than all of your business plans, designs, woulda, coulda, shoulda
+\#401 - A Minimal Viable Product (MVP) - released into production - with user feedback - is worth more than all of your business plans, designs, woulda, coulda, shoulda.